WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/01-shows-and-hires.md

 Examples of hires include PantoSoc pantomimes, The Improv Musical (Music Theatre Warwick) & The Warwick Economics Summit.

+### Funds

+We also consider [funds](../02-warwick-drama/funds.md) as hires as they take place outside of the WAC and are not eligible for a tech crew co-production.
+Because if this, a show might be considered a fund by its parent society but will be managed and organised by the hires managers and assistants within Tech Crew.

 ### Special Events